s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 Since the EEG is a measure of electrical potential, it also measures the changes in electrical potential that occur as a result of the alternating direction of the current in the power supply.
 The alternating current may also induce effects in equipment around the subject, which in turn can affect the measured EEG.
 This means that in an EEG recording there is also an unwanted component that results from the power supply, and this component is known as power line noise.

-The exact mechanisms by which the power line noise enters the EEG system is not yet definitely known #ilt[ref].
+The exact mechanisms by which the power line noise enters the EEG system are not yet definitely known @de_cheveigne_zapline_2020.
 The magnitude of the artifact can be reduced by measures like electrically shielding the experimental room or avoiding the use of AC power during the recording.
 However, it is not entirely possible to avoid recording this artifact.
-Thus, the presence of this noise is widely known and accepted in EEG studies  @de_cheveigne_zapline_2020 and efforts are concentrated rather on reducing the magnitude of this noise where possible in the recording setup, along with using post-processing methods to remove the artifact after the recording is complete.
+Thus, the presence of this noise is widely known and accepted in EEG studies, and efforts are concentrated rather on reducing the magnitude of this noise where possible in the recording setup, along with using post-processing methods to remove the artifact after the recording is complete.

-// #ilt("previous work: removing pln artifacts?")

 == Drift artifact